LMaiorano/StravaWeather/Documentation/devplan v2.md

 We will leverage the segments' data as discrete points in any given area to compare with the corresponding local weather conditions.
-It is trivial that there will be more user activity on days with nice weather, however this tool will look for a correlation of *where* geographically cyclists prefer to ride depending on the weather.
+It is trivial that there will be more user activity on days with nice weather, however this tool will look for a correlation of *where* cyclists prefer to ride depending on the weather.

 **Approach**